satadrudas/Photonic_Ising_chip/Lumerical_files/README.md

 ![alt text](Ising.png)

-The cosine operation was done in python for visualization purpose, since the value recorded by the co-sim module id the dotproduct and not the spin value. <br/><br/>
+The cosine operation was done in python for visualization purpose, since the value recorded by the co-sim module id the dotproduct and not the spin value. <br/>

+NOTE: There are 2 ways of encoding the J_ij elements.
+Either we take the inverser cosine right at the begining of the run which wouls be done only once since J_ij stays fixed for an optimization, and then implement the computation.
+Or we can completely avoid the inverse cosine operation by modulating the amplitude only in the linear region of the cosine, but there would be heavy loss, approx around 50% (check the cosine and cosine squared graph).<br/><br/>

 The following results for uncoupled spins were simulated with alpha = 1.5. <br/>
 ![alt text](uncoupled_spins_evolution.png)
 ![alt text](final_spins.png)